A Sample Species Page

-Here is a sample of just one species page.
+Here’s a sample of just one species page featured in the books.
 This of course includes the painting, descriptions, calls and maps both elevation and distribution.
 Where necessary there will be botany drawings included.

 Keeping the content relatable is important, quick access to the level of information you want at that moment in the field is the hallmark of a good field guide.

 Spanish name: Jilguero

 Collective: A Hermitage of Thrushes

 Size: 17 cm (6.75 in)

 The elegant, unique colour combination and exquisite metallic song are characteristics of this solitaire.

 Upperparts mostly slaty-grey, may appear bluish depending on the light.
 Black face, forehead and chin.
 Short orange bill, dark brown iris.
 Wings and tail dusky-black, with slaty-grey edgings, particularly conspicuous on flight feathers and coverts.
 Pale buffy-grey base of flight feathers seen only in flight.
 Underparts slightly lighter than upperparts.
 Bright orange legs, shorter than most thrushes.